Jetbuilt/jetbuilt-api-docs/source/includes/customers/_projects.md

 This endpoint creates a new project.

-Defaults to the 'Opportunity' stage.
+Defaults to the `opportunity` stage.

 ### HTTP Request